 5. Twitter translates a meaningful message.

 The Latin America team at Twitter wanted their client gifts to be something special.
-The team worked with GlobalGiving to send customized charitable gift cards in Spanish and feature disaster recovery projects based in Puerto Rico and Mexico on a custom-built giving page.
+The team worked with GlobalGiving to send customized charitable gift cards in Spanish and feature disaster recovery projects based in Puerto Rico and Mexico on a custom giving page.

 6. Route 66 Ventures highlights local giving options.

 Route 66 Ventures’ employees are all based in the United States, so their leadership wanted to feature more local giving options.
-They customized their giving page to feature a search engine with all registered U.S. 501(c)(3) charities so employees had even more choice when redeeming their gift cards.
+Their giving page featured a search engine with all registered US 501(c)(3) charities so employees had even more local choices when redeeming their gift cards.

 7. Pinterest shows appreciation for international employees.

-Does this list give you ideas for your employee or client gifts?
+Does this give you ideas for your employee or client gifts?
 GlobalGiving has solutions for the holiday season!

 Find the charitable gift card solution that’s the right fit for your company.